This exhibition presented the story of one extraordinary tomb, built around 1290BC and reused for over 1000 years.

 The Tomb’s final use occurred shortly after the Roman conquest of Egypt, when it was sealed intact with the remarkable burials of an entire family.
-The exhibition comes ahead of the new Ancient Egypt gallery, opening at the National Museum of Scotland in 2018/19.
+The exhibition came ahead of the new Ancient Egypt gallery, which opened at the National Museum of Scotland in 2019.

 Mummy shroud for the previously unknown son of the Roman-era high-official Montsuef and his wife Tanuat, named Aaemka, c.
 9BC.